farhiongit/message-in-the-bottle/README.md

 > void **BOTTLE_UNPLUG** (BOTTLE (*T*) \*bottle)

 The communication between sender and receiver threads can be stopped and restarted at will if needed.
+This could be used by the receiver or a third thread to control the sender.

 The mouth of the bottle can be:

 - plugged (stopping communication) with `BOTTLE_PLUG`,